nithinag10/automation-testing/README.md

 ## Architecture

-The framework uses a three-layer agent architecture:
+This project implements a three-layer agent architecture:

+1. **Planner Agent** - Reads instructions, breaks them into individual steps, and manages the execution flow
-1. **Supervisor Agent** - Implements a StateGraph workflow to coordinate between action and validation agents
+2. **Supervisor Agent** - Implements a StateGraph workflow to coordinate between action and validation agents
+3. **Execution Agents**:
-2. **Action Agent** - Performs UI interactions on the Android device
+   - **Action Agent** - Performs UI interactions on the Android device
-3. **Validation Agent** - Verifies the results of actions
+   - **Validation Agent** - Verifies the results of actions

 The system handles complex multi-step instructions by parsing them into atomic tasks and executing them sequentially, with progress tracking and error handling capabilities.

+## Memory System

+The project includes a robust memory system that enables agents to:

+1. **Store and Parse Instructions** - Break down complex instructions into manageable steps
+2. **Track Progress** - Monitor the execution of multi-step tasks
+3. **Store Procedural Knowledge** - Remember how to perform specific tasks for future reference
+4. **Recall Relevant Information** - Search and retrieve stored knowledge when needed

+### Memory Types

+- **Instruction Memory**: Stores complex instructions and tracks progress through individual steps
+- **Procedural Memory**: Stores knowledge about how to perform specific tasks (e.g., how to log in to an app)

 ## Project Structure